leobrod44/Natural_Selection/README.md

 ### Natural habitat generation

 -	Procedurally generated biomes and characters controlled by neural networks for sensor/action decision making.
--	Genetic algorithm for gene reproduction and optimization
-- This project takes an alternative path to optimization.
-GA's do not use traditional backpropagation to ajust network weights but rather "breed" them to obtain the mean value between 2 seperate good solutions.

  medium nature density     |          low nature density  |     high nature density